Polar Low-Earth Orbit

 Gateway for GEO and MEO high-throughput satellites

-St Helena is ideally located to host gateways for high (HTS) and very high throughput satellites (VHTS) in geostationary and medium-earth orbit serving the African and Latin American continent.
-The submarine cable will offer reliable and cost-effective backbone connectivity with low latency to major traffic destinations (North America, Latin America and Africa) while its mild climate with moderate showers means the impact of rain-fade is minimal.
+St Helena is ideally located to host gateways for high (HTS) and very high throughput satellites (VHTS) in geostationary and medium-earth orbit serving the African continent.
+The submarine cable will offer reliable and cost-effective backbone connectivity with low latency to major traffic destinations (Europe and Africa) while its mild climate with moderate showers means the impact of rain-fade is minimal.
 St Helena's great distance from the next landmasses permits to fully reuse the entire orbital frequency spectrum for feeder links and so further increase capacity and efficiency.

 Telemetry, Tracking and Command ground station